 Welcome to the AMHF

 Located at Sydney Motorsport Park, Eastern Creek, Australia’s heart of motoring passion, the AMHF is the nation’s hub for knowledge, research and education for all things automotive.
-Strategic partners of the Australian Racing Drivers Club (ARDC), the AMHF is the place where the CMC and all motoring clubs can pool and access their knowledge, gather, and research, right at SMSP.
+Strategic partners of the Australian Racing Drivers Club (ARDC), the AMHF is the place where all motoring clubs can pool and access their knowledge, gather, and research.